smaroukis/van-build/_subprojects/Batteries.md

 ![6AC9E8FD-6F2B-4B66-A2C2-315A9B229882.png](img/6AC9E8FD-6F2B-4B66-A2C2-315A9B229882.png)

-⚠️ Due to the flatness of the LiFePO voltage vs SoC curve, we cannot use voltage as a good measure of how much energy is left in the battery → this is why we need a good shunt monitor (→ [Battery-Monitor-and-Relay](Battery-Monitor-and-Relay))
+⚠️ Due to the flatness of the LiFePO voltage vs SoC curve, we cannot use voltage as a good measure of how much energy is left in the battery → this is why we need a good shunt monitor (→ [battery-monitor-and-relay](battery-monitor-and-relay.md))

 You can inspect the battery health by performing load tests (search on Youtube).
 Each battery should be tested separately, as one bad battery can draw the voltage down of the other.